Joe’s Weather Blog: Late night storms + storm “anxiety” (TUE-4/12)

+Hey… it could be worse.
+Some parts of the upper Midwest are expecting over 2-3 FEET of snow today/tonight with blizzard conditions expected.

-For us…we have a lot of wind coming.
-Breezy out there now…it will turn gusty as the afternoon moves along…some areas may see gusts over 40 MPH today.
-Winds will be a common thread through the Plains today with a variety of wind advisories and high wind warnings in effect from Nebraska south too Texas.
+For us, we have a lot of wind coming.
+It’s breezy out there Tuesday morning, it will turn gusty as the afternoon moves along.
+Some areas may see gusts over 40 MPH.

+Winds will be a common thread through the Plains today with a variety of wind advisories and high wind warnings in effect from Nebraska south to Texas.
 Dangerous wildfires are a concern out west of the region.

+We’ll be setting up for storms later tonight.
+For you late nighters… they should arrive sometime near 12AM or so, earlier for NW MO/NE KS.
+For areas SE of the Metro, well after 12AM it appears.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++